blue-smoke-media/BSM/migration-notes.md

 CHECK ALL RESPONSIVE PAGES (index top is broken)

-add more cities to footer for SLC (Provo, Cache Valley, Midvale,Park City, )

--

-generate sitemap.xml - html/sitemap.xml

-get php to work for contact form

-hero images -> squishy when smashed :P (print and graphic design services page example)

 navigation css getting overridden on some pages (contact page causing italics, home it shrinks -- because its in each body tag)
 (font size maybe?)

-Optimization/Dry: load and prepend jquery navigation to body

-remove documentation folder
+---

 COBE:
 php redirect or success page (CoBe)

+- Index Page - action="/src/php/contactForm.php"
+- reduce number of email accounts we are using on cpanel... change bootstrap.js -> bootstrap.min.js remove 'our features'

+- after index update from CoBe, rid of src folder as code is mostly already 'minimized'

+- href="bluesmokemedia/seo"...kinda
+  tel:+ -> tel:

+- Team desc - all 1-3'st persons
+  Shorter CoBe "She, She, She"
+  Check all descriptions

+- shorter title tags
+  Blue Smoke Media | page

+hero images -> squishy when smashed :P (print and graphic design services page example)

+add more cities to footer for SLC (Provo, Cache Valley, Midvale,Park City, )

+comment out all js files in index (not needed? just nav)

+## generate sitemap.xml - html/sitemap.xml

+Go through all images used/not used

 CONVENTIONS
 Folders: Title Case, hyphens